 China Order No. 39: Final Measures for the Administration of the Pollution Control and Electronic Information Products, which is commonly referred to as China RoHS.
 In addition to restrict the use of the same six hazardous substances as described in the EU RoHS, the China RoHS regulation adopts a different approach for compliance verification.
 Supplier shall properly label and disclose RoHS information for all applicable electronic and information products (EIPs) and parts sold in China.
 Cable Connection complies with the China RoHS labeling and disclosure requirements and continues to monitor new regulatory requirements and other considerations related to China RoHS.

 Cable Connection is committed to support its customers and maintain an effective compliance program in accordance with the Responsible Minerals Initiative (RMI).
 Cable Connection does not directly purchase any conflict materials.
 Cable Connection will continue procuring parts and raw materials from suppliers who share common values regarding human rights, ethics and environmental responsibility.
 Cable Connection actively works with its customers to implement the procedures, systems and reporting requirements needed to meet the guidelines.
-At Cable Connection, we take our role in implementing and adopting the Conflict Minerals Reporting Template (CMRT) and Cobalt Reporting Template (CRT) very seriously as part of the due diligence procedures used to determine the source of the conflict minerals in the assemblies, parts or components provided to us.
+At Cable Connection, we take our role in implementing and adopting the Conflict Minerals Reporting Template (CMRT), Cobalt Reporting Template (CRT), and Mica Reporting very seriously as part of the due diligence procedures used to determine the source of the conflict minerals in the assemblies, parts or components provided to us.
 Our approach is proactive, starting with surveying suppliers in our supply chain to understand what programs they have implemented for tracing the source of minerals provided to us or used in parts and raw materials provided to us, and to ensure that reasonable due diligence has been performed via RMI’s Responsible Minerals Assurance Process (RMAP).